BOURBON BRULEE-TOP SPICED PEAR POUND CAKE

 Makes one standard loaf.

-1. Preheat oven to 350* and grease and line a loaf pan with parchment paper.
+1. Preheat the oven to 350* and grease and line a loaf pan with parchment paper.
 Cook the chopped pear in a small skillet pan over medium-high heat until browned.
 Set aside.

 2. In a large bowl, beat the butter and oil with the sugar until fluffy.
-Add the eggs and vanilla, mix until smooth and creamy.
+Add the eggs and vanilla, and mix until smooth and creamy.

 4. Fold the pear into the batter.
 Pour into loaf pan and bake for 1 hour, or until cake is pulling away from the sides and a tester comes out clean.
 Cool.

 6. Brulee top: heat honey and bourbon together in the micro in a small bowl for 20-30 seconds, until honey is dissolved.
 Remove the loaf from the dish to a plate or flat surface.
 Brush over the honey bourbon mixture.
-Sprinkle over sugar, concentrating on getting an even layer.
+Sprinkle over the sugar, concentrating on getting an even layer.

 7. Using a kitchen torch, caramelize the sugar until bubbling and turning dark brown.
-Some spots may look blackened, this is fine!
+Some spots may look blackened, but this is fine!
 Alternatively, move a rack in the oven into the highest position and place a piece of foil on it.
 Preheat to broil.
 Carefully transfer the loaf under the broiler and watch closely for the sugar to darken and caramelize.
 Do not let the sugar touch the oven burner (hello sparks!).